-Axiom Explanation 2.9 Characteristics of a financial fact may be related Not in scope for this proof.
-2.10 Financial facts may be related By definition within the US GAAP Taxonomy.
+Axiom Explanation 2.10 Financial facts may be related By definition within the US GAAP Taxonomy.
 Roll Up's (XBRL calculations) and Roll Forward's are specifically identified.
 Hierarchies are identified as relations with no XBRL calculation or other computation.
 2.11 Financial facts have fidelity By definition within US GAAP.
 2.12 Financial reports have integrity By definition within US GAAP.
 2.13 Financial report components may have core facts and relations common to all reporting entities SEE TESTING BELOW.
 2.14 Financial reports have a flow By definition of the SEC which explains how networks should be numbered, categorized, and titled.
 2.15 Differing sets of detailed facts for a higher-level fact does not change the definition of the higher level fact Not in scope for this proof.
 2.16 Financial reports may have supporting schedules By definition within US GAAP.
 2.17 Reporting entities which created financial reports can be categorized into industries/activities By definition within US GAAP.
 Not likely to be disputed, however the exact industries and activities may differ in some cases 2.18 Financial analysts use certain common key financial ratios when analysing financial report information Not in scope for this proof.